leoguignard/TARDIS/README.md

 It is then prompted to provide a parameter csv file (example provided in the folder csv-parameter-files).
 The path to the parameter file should be then typed in the terminal.

+**If the package have been installed using setup.py, the script can be call just by typing `TARDIS.py` from anywhere in the terminal**

 ## Dependencies
 Some dependecies are requiered:
   - general python dependecies: